kubernetes/kubernetes/CONTRIBUTING.md

 If your patch depends on new packages, add that package with [`godep`](https://github.com/tools/godep).
 Follow the [instructions to add a dependency](docs/devel/development.md#godep-and-dependency-management).

+### Community Expectations

+Please see our [expectations](docs/devel/community-expectations.md) for members of the Kubernetes community.

 [![Analytics](https://kubernetes-site.appspot.com/UA-36037335-10/GitHub/CONTRIBUTING.md?pixel)]()